 With the school’s principles and methods being adopted by the international culinary icon Chef Auguste Escoffier, Auguste Escoffier School of Culinary Arts prepares their students for exciting and satisfying careers in professional programs specializing in farm-to-table philosophy.

-Headquartered in Austin, Texas and Boulder, Colorado, the school offers distance programs for people who are seeking online training as a professional chef.
-Their online programs offer Diploma in Culinary Arts and Operations and Diploma in Professional Pastry Arts.
+Headquartered in Austin, Texas, and Boulder, Colorado, the school offers distance programs for people who are seeking online training as a professional chef.
+Their online programs offer a Diploma in Culinary Arts and Operations and Diploma in Professional Pastry Arts.

 In an aim to provide current students and graduates professional guidance, Auguste Escoffier provides lifetime assistance after graduation through their career placement programs.
 They deliver job preparation assistance, career networking opportunities, referrals, and job opportunities.